Criminal Defense Clinic (Senderowicz)

 This clinical course will introduce students to the daily practice of a Philadelphia public defender while cultivating the necessary skills to be a criminal defense lawyer.
 Clinic students will represent clients of the Defender Association of Philadelphia in felony preliminary hearings and misdemeanor trials in the Municipal Court of Philadelphia.

 The CDC is comprised of a weekly seminar, court preparation, court hearings, and client interviews.
 Students will attend court about 8 times during the semester and will ordinarily be assigned one or two cases per court day.
 Students will directly counsel clients and interact regularly with judges, witnesses, assistant DAs, and court staff.
 Depending on the cases assigned, students may cross-examine witnesses in contested preliminary hearings; litigate full bench trials on misdemeanor offenses; argue motions to suppress evidence, for reduction of bail, discovery, or dismissal of charges due to speedy trial violations; or negotiate favorable non-trial dispositions.
-If courts mandate it, some hearings may be conducted virtually.

-Although the clinic is practically oriented, students’ cases and observations will inevitably raise broader issues regarding criminal law, including the intersection of law enforcement, race, and poverty, the wisdom of existing drug laws, the proper roles of judges, prosecutors, and the police, and the ethics of criminal defense work.
+Although the clinic is practically oriented, students’ cases and observations will raise broader issues regarding criminal law, including the intersection of law enforcement, race, and poverty, the wisdom of existing drug laws, the roles of judges, prosecutors, and the police, and the ethics of criminal defense work.
 Students with varying viewpoints on these and related issues are encouraged to enroll assuming they are willing to put their clients’ interests first.

 TIME & LOCATION: The clinic meets 2 days per week (Tuesdays for Court and Thursdays for the seminar), typically for 3 hours each day.
 Preliminary hearing court typically begins at 7:45 am and ends by early afternoon.
 Misdemeanor trials begin at 9 am and can continue well into the afternoon.
 Students should plan accordingly.
 The Defender Assoc. is located at 1441 Sansom St. The Criminal Justice Center is at 1301 Filbert Street.
 Court is sometimes unpredictable and can sometimes extend beyond the preset scheduled time.
-In addition to class time, students should expect to spend 6 hours per week preparing for cases the day before court.
+In addition to class time, students should expect to spend 6 hours per week preparing for cases before court.
 This is a real-life experience where professional responsibility and unpredictability are expected.

 REQUIREMENT & CREDIT: The course is open to 3Ls and 2nd semester 2Ls.
 You must be in Philadelphia to participate.
 Criminal procedure and evidence are pre or co-requisites.
 Enrollment is limited to 8 students.
 Class attendance and courtroom appearances are mandatory.
 There will be additional requirements that students must complete on their own time—such as observing and conducting interviews with new clients.